atharva-p/guides/Pointers.md

 	std::cout << "before changing " << name << std::endl;
 	stringPointer[1] = 'A';  // same as *(stringPointer + 1)
+	// you can also write
+	// *(name + 1) = 'A'; since name will denote the address of first element of the char array

 	std::cout << "after changing " << name << std::endl;
 	return 0;